How to select the best Heat Recovery Ventilation system for your house.

 You need both an exhaust exit air path and a fresh air path.
 The exhaust exit air should be taken from bathrooms, kitchen, utility room, and from the top of the house living space (where old warm air will naturally rise to).
 It will be exhausted to the outside.
 Filtered fresh air from the outside should be gently blown into to the living rooms and bedrooms.
 In a balanced system (which is what you want) there is forced air on the exit exhaust and similar cubic feet per minute forced air on the intake.

-Air intake and outlet locations
+External air intake and outlet locations

 Obviously you want to site the air intake to be as far away as possible from anything generating pollutants such as a driveway or a sewer vent.
 It should ideally be at least 10 feet above grade on whatever side of the house you think has the cleanest freshest air.
-The inlet should be at least 10 feet from the inlet and down-wind of the prevailing wind.
+The inlet should be at least 10 feet from the inlet and up-wind of the prevailing wind.

 Typically you will buy an inlet and exhaust pair, both 6" diameter.